Abnormal faeces in dogs and cats

 • Colitis (an inflammation or irritation of the colon)

-• Indiscriminate eating, pica (eating non-food items)
+• Indiscriminate eating, pica (eating non-food items), which can also cause bowel obstruction

 • Hyperthyroidism (overactive thyroid gland)